3,277 related texts · 11 related myths · Page 1 of 69

 Gideon, one of the Judges of Israel, certainly did.
 The story goes that an angel appeared to Gideon, tasking him with a monumental mission: delivering Israel from the oppression of...

 It speaks of prophets, referred to as "masters of the feet" (a fascinating image, isn't it?), urgently seeking entry.
-Imagine this: these prophets are at the gate, knocking, pleadi...
+These prophets are at the gate, knocking, pleading with Sagron...

 The Torah tells us, "When you besiege a city…you shall not destroy its trees" (Deuteronomy 20:19).
-Seems pretty straightforward.
-Protect the environment, even in wartime.
-But then ...
+Seems Protect the environment, even in wartime.
+Then we read, "Assail the Midiani...

 "I will assemble Jacob, all of you; I will bring together the remnant of Israel" (Micah 2:12).
 The end of Aggadat Bereshit's prophetic arc arrives here: not the death of Jacob, not...